John England (bishop): Arrival in diocese

-The new diocese consisted of the three states of South Carolina, North Carolina, and Georgia, with the Catholic population throughout them.
-The Catholic population of Charleston itself was composed of very poor immigrants from Ireland and refugees from the island of Hispaniola with their servants.
+The new diocese consisted of the three states of South Carolina, North Carolina, and Georgia.
+The Catholic population of Charleston was mainly composed of poor immigrants from Ireland and refugees from the island of Hispaniola with their servants.
 The majority Protestant population in the region was unfavorable, if not antagonistic, to the growth of Catholicism there.
 When the local newspapers refused to publish England's sermons, he was forced to publish them in paid advertisements.

 Travels in diocese

-Soon after his arrival, England starting traveling through his large diocese to meet with his parishioners.
-He went wherever he heard there were Catholics.
-Once he found these groups, he ministered to their spiritual needs, appointed catechism teachers, and promoted the building of churches.
-During these pastoral visits, England preached in halls, court houses, and state houses.
-He even preached in Protestant chapels and churches, sometimes at the invitation of their pastors.
-During his first years in the diocese, he traveled to Savannah and Augusta in Georgia and Columbia, South Carolina.
-He spoke with African-Americans, Cherokees, Catholics who married non-Catholics and people who gave up their faith.
+Soon after his arrival in the United States, England starting traveling through his large diocese to meet with his parishioners.
+During his first years in the diocese, he traveled to Savannah and Augusta in Georgia and Columbia in South Carolina.
+He spoke with African-Americans, Cherokees, Catholics who married non-Catholics. and people who had left the Catholic church.
 When in Charleston, England preached at least twice every Sunday and delivered lectures on special occasions.

 In politics, England successfully advocated before the Legislature of South Carolina the granting of a charter for his diocesan corporation, which had been strongly opposed through the machinations of the disaffected trustees.
 England was instrumental in the founding of an Anti-Dueling Association.

 Civic affairs

 In 1822, England promoted the establishment of a book society in each congregation to encourage literacy and education.
-That same year, he also started the "United States Catholic Miscellany", the first distinctively Catholic newspaper published in the United States.
+The same year, he started the "United States Catholic Miscellany", the first distinctly Catholic newspaper in the United States.
 He reached out to civic leaders, both Catholic and non-Catholic.
-In 1824, he established St. John the Baptist Seminary; its first student was future bishop Andrew Byrne.
-In 1826, England became the first Catholic bishop to address the US House of Representatives in Washington, D.C., with President John Quincy Adams in the audience.
-In his speech, England strong deniedly that the Catholic Church was intolerant of other denominations.
-Regarding control of Catholic voters by clergy, he stated:I would not allow to the Pope or any bishop of our church the smallest interference with the humblest vote at our most insignificant balloting box.
+In 1826, England became the first Catholic bishop to address the House of Representatives in Washington, D.C., with President John Quincy Adams in the audience.
+In his speech, England strong denied that the Catholic Church was intolerant of other denominations.
+Regarding the control of Catholic voters by the church hierarchy, he stated:I would not allow to the Pope or any bishop of our church the smallest interference with the humblest vote at our most insignificant balloting box.

 First Provincial Council and Constitution

 England played a prominent role in convening the 1829 First Provincial Council of Baltimore, a gathering of bishops and clergy from across the United States.
-Bishops throughout the country were struggling both financially and theologically.
+The American bishops were struggling both financially and theologically.
 England saw the value of their meeting to face challenges as a group.

 England also wrote a constitution for his diocese that defined its relationships to civil and canon law.
-This was incorporated by the State and adopted by the several congregations.
-He also organized conventions of representative clergy and laity in the three states in his diocese, to meet annually.
+It was incorporated by the state and adopted by the several congregations.
+He also organized conventions of representative clergy and laity in the three states in his diocese to meet annually.